 - 1. Operate the unit at the firing rate most typical of normal operation.
 If the unit experiences significant load variations during normal operation, operate it at its average firing rate. - 2.
 At this firing rate, record stack gas temperature, oxygen concentration, and CO concentration (for gaseous fuels) or smoke-spot number2 (for liquid fuels), and observe flame conditions after unit operation stabilizes at the firing rate selected.
 If the excess oxygen in the stack gas is at the lower end of the range of typical minimum values3 and if the CO emissions are low and there is no smoke, the unit is probably operating at near optimum efficiency at this particular firing rate.
 However, complete the remaining portion of this procedure to determine whether still lower oxygen levels are practical. - 3.
 Increase combustion air flow to the furnace until stack gas oxygen levels increase by one to two percent over the level measured in Step 2.
 As in Step 2, record the stack gas temperature, CO concentration (for gaseous fuels) or smoke-spot number (for liquid fuels), and observe flame conditions for these higher oxygen levels after boiler operation stabilizes. - 4.
 Decrease combustion air flow until the stack gas oxygen concentration is at the level measured in Step 2.
 From this level gradually reduce the combustion air flow, in small increments.
 After each increment, record the stack gas temperature, oxygen concentration, CO concentration (for gaseous fuels) and smoke-spot number (for liquid fuels).
 Also, observe the flame and record any changes in its condition. - 5.
 Continue to reduce combustion air flow stepwise, until one of these limits is reached: - a.
 Unacceptable flame conditions such as flame impingement on furnace walls or burner parts, excessive flame carryover, or flame instability. - b.
 Stack gas CO concentrations greater than 400 ppm. - c.
 Smoking at the stack. - d.
-Equipment-related limitations such as low wind box/furnace pressure differential, built in airlow limits, etc. - 1.
-This tuning procedure is based on a tune-up procedure developed by KVB, Inc. for the EPA. - 2.
-The smoke-spot number can be determined with ASTM test method D-2156 or with the Bacharach method. - 3.
-Typical minimum oxygen levels for boilers at high firing rates are: - 1.
-For natural gas: 0.5 3% - 2.
-For liquid fuels: 2 4%
+Equipment-related limitations such as low wind box/furnace pressure differential, built in air-low limits, etc.

+1. For natural gas: 0.5 - 3% 2.
+For liquid fuels: 2 - 4%